 The applicant must maintain detailed minutes of this hearing, a "tear sheet" or affidavit pertaining to the public notice and documentation as to whether meeting "special needs" was required and, if applicable, addressed.
-Tear sheets or affidavits with publication dates with a copy of the advertisement must be submitted with the original
+This documentation must be submitted with the application by the submission deadline of June 3,2022.